- Evolutionary design and cutting edge technology for all-new Kia Optima

 The new body, with the increased application of high-strength steel alloys, plays a major part in raising refinement levels.
 With a more rigid frame and stiffer body panels and engine mounts, the Optima successfully reduces the level of vibration through the cabin.
-83 per cent stiffer alloy wheels further cut vibrations resulting from contact with poor road surfaces.
+83% stiffer alloy wheels further cut vibrations resulting from contact with poor road surfaces.
 In turn, the stiffer body and wheels have enabled Kia engineers to make subtle changes to the car’s suspension geometry to further isolate vibrations and road noise without compromising the car’s dynamic abilities.

 Smoother ride, more agile handling, and optional electronic suspension system

-Improving ride and handling was a top priority for Kia’s dynamic development teams, with a focus on delivering the ride comfort and stability that customers expect from a D-segment saloon, while achieving the level of agility promised by the car’s sportier appearance.
+Improving ride and handling was a top priority for Kia’s dynamic development teams, with a focus on delivering the ride comfort and stability that customers expect from a D-segment sedan, while achieving the level of agility promised by the car’s sportier appearance.
 With a lighter, stiffer chassis, the suspension is better able to isolate vibrations and bumps from poor road surfaces, while a series of upgrades to the suspension set-up helps to blend agile handling with an improvement in ride comfort.

 With fully-independent suspension all-round, Kia’s engineers have moved the front and rear subframe mounting points further out towards the edge of the vehicle for a smoother ride over uneven surfaces.
 The front suspension has been upgraded from two bushing mounts to four to increase lateral stiffness, with more robust wheel bearings completing the front suspension changes.
 The result is improved responses to steering inputs and greater traction around corners, while further reducing the time it takes for the suspension to settle after a more significant jolt in the road.